 However, there is no point in throwing something away that you already have.
 Most inferior oils are still safe to diffuse if they contain natural oils, so here are some pointers to stay safe:

-Of course a high price does not necessarily stand for high quality.
-However, low costs certainly signifies inferior oil.
-Acquiring just one bottle of essential oil requires an incredibly large amount of plant material, and that reflects in the price .
-If the plant is rare, you'll have to invest even more: there is only one place in the world that produces Hawaiian Sandalwood for example, and it requires experience and a special skill to distill it..
-Likewise oils such as Jasmine, helichrysum or some camomile varieties are difficult to grow to produce consistent quality.
+If the plant is rare, you'll have to invest even more: there is only one place in the world that produces Hawaiian Sandalwood for example, and it requires experience and a special skill to distil it.
+Likewise, oils such as Jasmine, helichrysum or some camomile varieties are difficult to grow to produce consistent quality.
 Other oils, such as wild orange, lavender, rosemary are abundant, easier to grow and can be produced at better costs, but it still takes 3 pounds of lavender to produce just one 15ml bottle of pure essential oil.
 A 5ml bottle of rose oil is distilled using about 242000 rose petals; safe to say that if you find a bottle for £3-4 there won’t be much rose in it.